munozcar/iris/README.md

 One can use either a single slab, or a set of slabs to reproduce the effects of radial temperature and density gradients in the disk.

+#### Examples:
-For example, to model emission from CO and H2O using one slab for each:
+To model emission from CO and H2O using one slab for each:
 ```
 import iris as iris
 import numpy as np